 The General Technology A.A.S. degree program allows students flexibility to design a specialization of their choice in a broad range of technologies to enhance their employment potential.
 Through the General Technology curriculum, students may tailor their educational program to meet their own needs or the needs of present or potential employers.
-The Business and Technology concentrations allow a focus adaptable to occupational areas related to business, healthcare, information technology, and engineering technologies.
+The Business and Technical concentrations allow a focus adaptable to occupational areas related to business, healthcare, information technology, and engineering technologies.

 Technical Concentration - For Nashville State Horticulture Technical Certificate Students